NC State vs. North Carolina NCAA Football Odds, Plays and Insights | November 26, 2021

 - In games that NC State picks up over 412.2 yards, the team is 2-3 against the spread and 3-2 overall.

-- The Wolf Pack have 10 giveaways this season, while the Tar Heels have 14 takeaways .
+- The Wolf Pack have turned the ball over 10 times this season, four fewer than the Tar Heels have forced (14).

 - Find the latest spread and moneyline odds for NC State at SISportsbook.